SPRING SALE!

 Passwordless Usage of Private Git Repositories

-Firstly, when cloning the repository, you can enter the username and the password to the clone link.
+Streamlining the initial steps of repository interaction, one common method involves direct authentication by embedding the username and password into the clone link.
 To clone a repository, go to the repository, click the Code, and then copy the link by clicking the copy to clipboard icon as follows:

 cloning repository on GitHub